 To give your baby ducks a well-rounded diet, you can add the occasional treat to their meals.
 Up to 10% of their total food consumption can be made of fresh food like tasty fruits and leafy greens, bugs, and worms.

-Before feeding any fruits, be sure to remove the pips and stones to prevent choking, and mash them up a bit to make them easier to digest.
+Before feeding your ducklings any fruits, remove the pips and stones to prevent choking.
+If the fruits are large, mash them up to make them easier to digest.

 Fruits your baby ducks will thrive on include: